ShamikaK/Health_Insurance_Cross_Sell_Prediction/README.md

 The python notbook contains the Data Cleaning and Data Visualisation part.

-The Rmarkdown pdf contains the Machine Learning part.
+The Rmarkdown pdfs contain the Machine Learning part.